top of page

 • $30: Motorcycle

-• $20 per person aged 16 or older: Foot, bicycle, horse, or non-commercial bus or van with more than 15 passenger seats
+• $20 per person age 16 or older: People entering by foot, bicycle, horse, or non-commercial bus or van

-Tip: If you’re planning on visiting multiple national parks within a single year, I highly recommend purchasing the America the Beautiful National Parks Pass.
-This pass covers entrance fees at all U.S. national parks and is good for one year from the month of purchase.
+Tip: If you plan to visit multiple national parks within a single year, I recommend purchasing the America the Beautiful Pass.
+This pass covers entrance fees at all U.S. national parks, and is valid for one year from the month of purchase.
 Click here for more details.

-• Oakhurst: Located 30 minutes from the park
+• Oakhurst: Airbnbs located roughly a 30-minute drive from the park

-• Bass Lake: Located 25 minutes from the park
+• Bass Lake: Airbnbs located roughly a 25-minute drive from the park

-• Coarsegold: Located 35 minutes from the park
+• Coarsegold: Airbnbs located roughly a 35-minute drive from the park

 Getting around in Yosemite National Park

-Yosemite is best explored by car.
-However, during peak season, I’d recommend using the park’s free shuttle bus service as trailhead parking lots fill up quickly.
-Click here for a map of the park’s shuttle stops.
+The best way to get around the park is by driving a car as you can access more areas at your own pace.
+However, during peak season, I recommend taking advantage of the park’s free shuttle service as trailhead parking lots fill up quickly.
+Click here for more details.

-Note that some roads are closed from around November through May/June.
-For road status and current conditions, call 209-372-0200 (press 1 then 1).
+Note that some roads may be closed from November through June.
+For current road status and conditions, call (209) 372-0200 (press 1 then 1).

 taft point yosemite valley el capitan national park